Jc-alt logo

 def maxAreaOfIsland(self, grid: List[List[int]]) -> int:

-# Backtracking vs Recursive Graph Traversal:
+# Backtracking vs Recursion for Graph Traversal:

-# Recursion does not imply backtracking.
+# - does not imply backtracking

-# Backtracking requires reverting state (e.g., path.pop()) to explore alternatives.
+# - requires reverting state (e.g., path.pop()) to explore alternatives.

-# This problem uses recursion but is not backtracking since once land is sunk (set to 0),
+# but is not backtracking since once land is sunk (set to 0),

-# it is never restored — we are performing a flood fill traversal.
+# since we are performing a flood fill traversal.

 # Recursive Flood Fill (DFS Traversal):

-# Empty check
+# Empty check:

 return 0